-C21 I. Early decision: Does your institution offer an early decision plan (an admission plan that at permits stu dents to appl y and be notified of an admission decision well in advance of the regular notification date and the hat asks stude ents to comm it to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? ☐ Yes 🖾 No
+C21.
+Early decision: Does your institution offer an early decision plan (an admission plan that permits stud dents to apply and d be notified of an admission decision well in advance of the regular notification date and that t asks stude ents to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? 🗌 Yes 🖾 No

-If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2013 entering class: Number of early decision applications received by you Number of applicants admitted under early decision pl Please provide significant details about your early dec ision plan:
+First or only early decision plan closing date Other early decision plan closing date Other early decision plan notification date For the Fall 2014 entering class: Number of early decision applications received by your instit Number of applicants admitted under early decision plan ution Please provide significant details about your early decision pl an: